-Course Philosophy: Discrete Mathematics encompasses a variety of topics of contemporary importance in applications, especially in areas of decision science, computer science, and computer engineering, but also in diverse fields such as biology and the social sciences.
-The Mathematics Association of America recommends that the course be taught at the "intellectual level" of calculus.
+Course Philosophy: Discrete Mathematics encompasses a variety of topics of contemporary importance in applications, especially in areas of decision science, information technology, and computer engineering, but also in diverse fields such as biology and the social sciences.
+The Mathematical Association of America recommends that the course be taught at the intellectual level of calculus.
 Discrete mathematics incorporates work with algorithms, which are the codified procedures used to solve particular problems.
-The course explores what proof is, and provides students with practice in constructing proofs of different types, especially mathematical induction.
-Graph theory, investigating how things are connected and combinatorics, the science of counting complex arrangements, are important components this course.
-It explores recursion, and may go as deeply into that subject as to include generating functions.
+The course explores what proof is and provides students with practice in constructing proofs of different types, especially mathematical induction.
+Graph theory, which investigates how things are connected, and combinatorics, the science of counting complex arrangements, are important components of this course.
+The course explores recursion and may go as deeply into that subject as to include generating functions.
 It also includes an introduction to symbolic logic and set theory, and their ramifications, and notes how Boolean algebras arise in each of these subjects.
 As the seemingly diverse topics covered in this course are examined, the student discovers that these distinct topics are interwoven and interrelated at many levels.
 Discrete mathematics can engage the student in challenging problem-solving, and leaves room for the instructor to include topics of contemporary and historical interest and the world-wide history of these topics.

 Text: Discrete Mathematics with Ducks, 2nd edition, by sarah-marie belcastro.
 Publisher: CRC Press.
 We will cover chapters 1-8, 10-13, and parts of 16.
 We may also cover additional material on computational complexity.
 Please get a copy of the text prior to our first class meeting.
-You should be able to find either a used copy or an ebook online less expensively than at our college bookstore!
+You should be able to find either a used copy or an ebook online less expensively than at our college bookstore.
 Also, please begin reading chapter 1, as we will start working on that material on the first day.
+A secondary free e-text that we will use occasionally is Discrete Mathematics: An Open Introduction, 3rd edition, by Oscar Levin.
+You will find the beginning of chapter 5.2, pages 307-316 of Levin's text helpful at the very beginning of the course, so please read it.

-Attendance: It is expected that you will attend and participate in online classes.
-Collaborative class exercises and quizzes will count towards your grade, and must be completed during class time - as you will see, they often will not make sense as problems to be solved outside of class.
+Attendance: you are required to attend and participate in both in-person and online classes.
+Collaborative class exercises and quizzes will count towards your grade and must be completed during class time - as you will see, they often will not make sense as problems to be solved outside of class.